-Prior to joining the firm, Ms. Isted worked as an associate in the Atlanta office of an international law firm.
-While attending law school, Ms. Isted was a member of the Florida State Law Review and served as the Article & Notes Editor for the Journal of Land Use & Environmental Law.
+Prior to joining the firm, Kathryn worked as an associate in the Atlanta office of an international law firm where she gained substantial experience defending medical device and pharmaceutical companies in product liability lawsuits across the country.
+While attending law school, Kathryn was elected to the Order of the Coif, was a member of the Florida State Law Review, and served as the Article & Notes Editor for the Journal of Land Use & Environmental Law.

 Georgia Supreme Court (2010)